Mind-Body Skills Training

-The UC Center for Integrative Health and Wellness specializes in mindfulness programs include mind-body skills training for students and faculty.
-Mind-body techniques are effective for improving stress, anxiety, depression and well-being across a wide range of populations (e.g., Saunders et al., 2007; Shapiro et al., 1998).
+The UC Center for Integrative Health and Wellness specializes in mindfulness educational programs, including mind-body skills training for students, faculty, and staff.
+Mind-body Medicine techniques are effective for improving stress, anxiety, depression and well-being across a wide range of populations (e.g., Saunders et al., 2007; Shapiro et al., 1998).
 Mind-body skills training includes:

 Student Mind-Body Course